Commonwealth Supported Students

 As an undergraduate student at UWS you have been offered a Commonwealth Supported Place (CSP) and are considered a Commonwealth Supported Student (unless you are an international student).

-Some postgraduate places are also Commonwealth Supported, please check the 2013 Postgraduate Tuition Fees schedule [MS Excel 33Kb] (opens in a new window) to see if your course falls into this category.
+Some postgraduate places are also Commonwealth Supported, please check the 2014 Postgraduate Tuition Fees schedule (XLSX, 33.52 KB) (opens in a new window) to see if your course falls into this category.

 As a Commonwealth Supported Student the Australian Government contributes to the cost of your fees and you need to pay the remainder, which is called your Student Contribution.
 Your Student Contribution depends on the discipline area of each of your units.
 Discipline areas are divided into different Student Contribution bands.